ANALYSIS-No guarantee of new Maxwell trial after juror's revelations, experts say

 The judge said the defense had not shown the juror's actions violated Liang's right to a fair trial.

 There is some precedent for new trials being ordered when jurors are dishonest.
-In 2012, the late U.S. District Judge William Pauley ordered a new trial for defendants convicted of running a tax shelter scheme, following revelations that a juror in that case had lied during pre-trial screening.
+In 2012, the late U.S. District Judge William Pauley ordered a new trial in Manhattan federal court for defendants convicted of running a tax shelter scheme, after revelations that a juror lied during pre-trial screening.

 The juror said she only had a bachelor's degree and was a "stay-at-home wife" when she had actually graduated from law school.
 She later admitted to lying to make herself more "marketable" as a juror.